CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex2.md

 In this task, you'll create a custom role in Microsoft Defender to manage access and permissions, simulate a phishing interaction, and investigate user activity using Threat Explorer.

+1. On a new tab in the **Microsoft Edge browser** and go to the following URL in the address bar: https://security.microsoft.com.

 1. On the **System > Permissions** blade in the Microsoft Defender portal, click **Create a custom role**.

    ![](./media/rd_day1_ex2_t1_1.png)